Maximize Year-End Giving with Helpful Tips

 You might have a mobile-giving solution—many churches do.
 But are your people using it?
 If they’re not, it’s time to address it.
 When people are comfortable giving via mobile, they can respond at any time they feel convicted to give.

 If you’re struggling to get people to adopt mobile giving, the problem might be with the tool you’re using and not the concept.
-Of the churches that use Pushpay, an average of 76 percent of the congregants have used the app to give.
+Of the churches that use the Pushpay mobile app, an average of 76 % of the congregants have used the app to give.
 That’s because we have made it a priority to ensure that churches can get everyone on board.

 Featured Content